csiqueirasilva/ASTRO/docs/build-and-ops.md

 - External tools (DISLIN generator) invoked successfully inside new container/host.
 - NASA Horizons integration verified with the same Julian day inputs.
 - CSV download still produces `export.csv` with header/body content identical to Java version.
+- `dotnet test` (parity suite) green against production snapshots for all WebGL tools and calendar utilities.

 Following this plan ensures the .NET 8 build/deployment story is production-ready and faithful to the current operational model.